Golfo Aranci

-Golfo Aranci (Figari; Fìgari) is a comune (municipality) in the Province of Gallura North-East Sardinia in the Italian region of Sardinia, located about 200 km north of Cagliari and about 13 km northeast of Olbia.
+Golfo Aranci (Sardinian and Gallurese: Figari) is a town and comune (municipality) in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy, located about 200 km north of Cagliari and about 13 km northeast of Olbia.
+It has 2,373 inhabitants.

-Name
+Etymology

 The town's name, literally "Gulf [of the] Oranges", actually derives from a recent Italianization of the Gallurese toponym Golfu di li Ranci ("Gulf of the Crabs").
 It was previously known only as Figari.

 History

 The current town grew up in the mid-18th century as a fishing port.
 In the early 19th century a Royal Decree made it into the main port for the arrivals from the Italian mainland, contributing to its population growth.

+Demographics

+As of 2026, the population is 2,373, of which 48.5% are male, and 51.5% are female.
+Minors make up 10.2% of the population, and seniors make up 28.1%.

+Immigration

+As of 2025, immigrants make up 7.3% of the total population.
+The 5 largest foreign countries of birth are Romania, Ukraine, Switzerland, Russia, and Germany.